John Kelsall: Studies

 Kelsall was born in East Retford and studied composition, piano and organ at Aberdeen University, gaining an MA, with composition a major part of his final submission.
 His PhD (Compositional Techniques in the Music of Stockhausen (1951–1970)) was completed at Glasgow University in 1975.
 He completed a Cert.
 Ed in 1975 and was awarded the FLCM in Composition in 1979.
 He wrote a considerable amount of sacred and secular repertoire for choir and organ, and numerous chamber works.

 Academic work

 Kelsall was a lecturer at Kingston Polytechnic, now Kingston University, from 1977 until his untimely death in 1986.
 He founded the Polytechnic's Chamber Choir, becoming its first director, composing for the group and establishing a demanding calendar of concerts and cathedral residencies.
 The Chamber Choir under Kelsall became one of the Polytechnic's premier ensembles, performing at major venues up and down the UK, as well as giving a Purcell Room performance.

 He died in Kingston-upon-Thames on 4 November 1986, aged 39.

 Much of Kelsall's output has remained unjustly neglected since his death.
-Kelsall's music is currently published by Benjamin Costello and Reedimensions.
+Kelsall's music is currently edited and published by Ben Costello.

 On Monday 28 July 2008 the John Kelsall Memorial Recital took place at St Michael's, Cornhill, London, given by the resident organist and Director of Music Jonathan Rennert.